linuxdeepin/deepin-manual/manual-assets/personal/deepin-music/en_US/index.md

     	<tr>
             <td>8</td>
             <td>Lyrics</td>
-            <td>Click it to switch to the lyrics interface and click it again to close lyrics.</td>
+            <td>Click to switch to the lyrics interface and click it again to close lyrics.</td>
         </tr>
     		<tr>
             <td>9</td>
             <td>Play mode</td>
-            <td>Click it to switch the play mode, including list loop, single loop and shuffle.</td>
+            <td>Click to switch the play mode, including list loop, single loop and shuffle.</td>
         </tr>
     		<tr>
             <td>10</td>
             <td>Volume</td>
-            <td>Click it to Mute/Unmute and move on to show the volume bar to adjust the volume.</td>
+            <td>Click to Mute/Unmute and move on to show the volume bar to adjust the volume.</td>
         </tr>
     		<tr>
             <td>11</td>
             <td>Play Queue</td>
-            <td>Click it to show/hide the playlist.</td>
+            <td>Click to show/hide the playlist.</td>
         </tr>
     </tbody>
 </table>